Guide to Like-Kind Exchanges

 If you are looking for an online marketplace on which you can complete 1031 exchange investments, 1031 Crowdfunding is the solution for you.
 We have more than eight decades of combined years in real estate.
 Browse our marketplace of 1031-eligible properties.

 Our representatives will guide you through every step of the process to make sure you complete your 1031 exchange efficiently and correctly.
 After you join, you will fill out your paperwork online.
 The properties we offer have already been closed on in most cases, which removes any closing risk for you, and our clients can close in as little as three to five days.
-Join the crowd at 1031 Crowdfunding by registering for an investor account today.
+Create a free investor account today.